-The use of packaging is exponentially grown in the ‘90 and this has generated enormous problems in the waste disposal.
-This, in addition to a new global ecological awareness, led to a research aimed to the valorisation of the plastics wastes.
+The use of packaging is exponentially grown in the ‘90 and this has generated enormous problems with waste disposal.
+This, in addition to a new global ecological awareness, led to research aimed at the valorization of plastics wastes.

-The simplest products to identify and select are the PET bottles; a circuit for PET flakes recovering/selecting / washing has been created, introducing in the market a big quantity of very good quality scraps.
+The simplest products to identify and select are the PET bottles; a circuit for PET flakes recovering/selecting / washing has been created, introducing into the market a big quantity of very good quality scraps.

-Transforming these flakes into a value-increased product is exactly the best example where a twin-screw corotating extruder can show all its quality and advantages.
+Transforming these flakes into a value-increased product is exactly the best example of where a twin-screw co-rotating extruder can show all its quality and advantages.

-→ Exploiting the extreme efficiency of the corotating extruder degassing system, it is possible to process the PET without the need of dehumidify and consequently crystallize the flakes before extrusion.
-All this maintaining a degradation degree, natural for PET, within well acceptable limits for the intended final applications.
+→ Exploiting the extreme efficiency of the co-rotating extruder degassing system, it is possible to process the PET without the need to dehumidify and consequently crystallize the flakes before extrusion.
+All this maintains a degradation degree, natural for PET, within well acceptable limits for the intended final applications.

-Dehumidification & crystallization are processes requiring high-energy consumption and avoiding these phases, in addition to the typical low consumption of the corotating extruder, you can get a decisively competitive production cost.
+Dehumidification & crystallization are processes requiring high-energy consumption and by avoiding these phases, in addition to the typical low consumption of the co-rotating extruder, you can get a decisively competitive production cost.